pinout-xyz/Pinout.xyz/draft/overlay/mdb2pi-hat.md

 ```

 How to run the Master Demo:
+-> Please make sure to set the DIP Switch to ON-OFF-OFF-ON-ON
 ```bash
 cd MDBConverter
 mono MDBMasterSimulatorConsole.exe /dev/serial0 115200
 ```

 How to run the Cashless Device Demo:
+-> Please make sure to set the DIP Switch to OFF-ON-ON-OFF-OFF
 ```bash
 cd MDBConverter
 mono MDBCashlessDeviceSimulatorConsole.exe /dev/serial0 115200